Northern Dancer: Background

-Sportswriter Jim Murray of the Los Angeles Times wrote: "Northern Dancer is the kind of colt who, if you saw him in your living room, you'd send for a trap and put cheese in it.
+Referring to the horse's diminutive stature, Sportswriter Jim Murray of the Los Angeles Times wrote: "Northern Dancer is the kind of colt who, if you saw him in your living room, you'd send for a trap and put cheese in it.
 He's so little, a cat would chase him.
 But he's so plucky there's barely room in him for his heart.
 His legs are barely long enough to keep his tail off the ground.
 He probably takes a hundred more strides than anyone else, but he's harder to pass than a third martini."

 Racing career

 1963: Two-year-old season

 On August 2, 1963, Northern Dancer made his debut at Fort Erie Race Track in a maiden race for Canadian foaled two-year-olds over a distance of 5 1/2 furlongs.
 He was ridden by apprentice jockey Ron Turcotte, who was instructed not to use the whip but gave the colt a tap at the sixteenth pole anyway, whereupon Northern Dancer "exploded".
 He beat seven horses for a purse of $2,100.
 Turcotte later recalled, "We won that race by eight lengths.
 He was a bold horse.
 Brave.
 He could handle anything.
 The grass.
 The mud.
 Anything."

 Wearing blinkers for the first time, Northern Dancer made his next start on August 17 in the Vandal Stakes.
 Paul Bohenko was his jockey since Turcotte was committed to another horse, Ramblin' Man.
 Northern Dancer entered into a speed duel at the start of the race, setting up the race for Ramblin' Man to come from behind and win.
 After the race, Turcotte is quoted as having told Luro, "the Dancer was definitely the best two year old in Canada, maybe in the world."
 He next entered the Summer Stakes on August 24, then at a distance of 1 mile on the turf at Fort Erie.
 The track condition was described as 'bog-like', and Northern Dancer is said to have almost fallen.
 Despite struggling with the ground, he led from the start and hung on for the win.

 After a brief layoff, Northern Dancer was entered in the 1 1/16 mile Cup and Saucer Stakes on September 28 over the Woodbine turf course, where he was assigned the top weight of 124 pounds.
 Ron Turcotte was back as his jockey and took him to an early lead, but Northern Dancer tired and fell second to long-shot Grand Garcon by three-quarters of a length.
 Turcotte believed the horse had still not recovered from the effort in the Summer Stakes and was favouring his left foreleg.
 "He kept wanting to bear left, and I couldn't get him on his right lead at all."